broozar/installDesktopFreeBSD/README.md

 ```
 4. Follow the instructions on screen.
 If you made a mistake, use CTRL+C to abort, then simply run the script again.

+### Installation tutorial on YouTube
+You can find a step-by-step guide on YouTube which covers creating a FreeBSD installation image, installing the OS, and installing DarkMate: https://youtu.be/1jIoSwwz2ak

 ## Advanced options
 You can launch the script with additional parmeters: